 6. Exercise.
 Duh!
 People who exercise tend to sleep better.
 And your body associates exercise with activity, so exercise during the morning or day is best.
 Exercise at night can cause the body to think it isn’t time to sleep yet, so exercise at night is better than no exercise, but doing exercise in the morning or during the day is best.

-7. A consisted sleep schedule.
+7. A consistent sleep schedule.
 Studies show that the more regular our sleeping patterns are, the better our sleep quality is.
 Strive to go to bed at about the same time each night whenever possible.
 Our body works on a 24-hour schedule and keeping the sleep/ wake cycle constant keeps our circadian rhythm on track.

 Going to bed at about the same time each night helps us fall asleep faster and sleep better.